 The big data market has undergone massive growth for a reason.
-More companies are realizing the importance of taking a data-driven approach not only for internal processes, but also for improving the experiences of their customers.
+More companies are realizing the importance of taking a data-driven marketing and overall business approach not only for internal processes, but also for improving the experiences of their customers.

 Emerging technologies like AI, machine learning, and NLP are utilizing big data to break ground on new products, user experiences, cost efficiencies, and more.

 So where do we go from here?
 What is the future of big data?
 Though the picture isn’t fully clear, we do have some sort of idea.

 Going off of IDC’s research, we can predict that IoT is driving most of this growth.
 By 2021, the average U.S. consumer will interact with 601 internet connected devices every day.
 By 2025, that number jumps to 4,785 interactions.
 That’s nearly an 800 percent increase over four years!

 One of the main reasons for this spike in interactions is the rise of intelligent assistants and conversational UI.
 Do you enjoy chatting with Siri or Alexa?
 Good news: prepare to make many more of these friends in the near future.

 But IoT won’t just increase user-to-device interactions, it’ll play a crucial role in machine-to-machine (M2M) interactions as well.
 Sensors will be a driving technology linking machines to the internet.
 One way we’ll use data from M2M interactions is to monitor human impact on the environment, forest fires, earthquakes, and other forces of nature.